Below is some information from a fact sheet on the Human papillomavirus (HPV) provided by the Health Service Executive (HSE).

 - Human Papillomavirus (HPV) infection is spread by direct (usually sexual) contact with an infected person.

-- About 80% of all women will have a HPV infection in their lifetime usually in their late teens and early 20s.
+- About 80% of people will have a HPV infection in their lifetime, usually in their late teens of early twenties.

 - Most HPV infections clear naturally but some caused by high risk HPV types can progress to cervical